chrisnoonan98675/site/xl-testview/concept/custom-reports.markdown

 | `getLatestEventWithProperties(eventProperties)` | events | Get the most recent event given a set of properties; this is a more generic version of the APIs above |
 | `getEventsBetween(startTime, endTime, eventProperties)` | list of events | Obtain a list of events given a time period; note that the events can be queried over test specifications |

-## Create the HTML component
+## HTML component

 The HTML component is responsible for rendering the generated report in the web browser.
-The following report types are available by default:
+The `reportType` in `synthetic.xml` identifies the report type:

- * rendering a Highchart chart (reportType = highchart)
+* `highchart`: Renders a [Highcharts](http://highcharts.com) chart
- * tabular data (reportType = table)
+* `table`: Renders tabular data
- * rendering plain HTML (reportType = html)
+* `html`: Renders HTML, allowing you to publish to a custom template

 ### Charts

-For charts (bar, line, pie), XL TestView uses [Highcharts](http://highcharts.com).
-Reports such as the bar chart and pie chart use this library to visualize the data.
+The `highchart` type renders a [Highcharts](http://highcharts.com) chart.
+XL TestView uses Highcharts to visualize data in the bar, line, and pie charts.

 For those reports, the server-side report script produces a Highcharts data structure.
 This data structure is passed directly to Highcharts for rendering.
 This allows the report to set the data series, chart type, and even color.

 For information about creating charts, refer to the [Highcharts API documentation](http://api.highcharts.com/highcharts).

-By default, charts have a `reportType` of `highchart`.
+For a step-by-step example of using Highcharts demos to create a report in XL TestView, refer to [Create a custom report using Highcharts demos](/xl-testview/how-to/create-a-custom-report-using-highcharts-demos.html)

 ### Tabular data

-Tabular data is passed to the front end as a table format, including header and body contents.
-The following code is a simplified version of the test runs report.
+The `table` type passes tabular data to the front end in table format, including header and body contents.

+The following example of tabular data is a simplified version of the [test run overview](/xl-testview/concept/reports.html#test-run-overview).
+The numbers in parentheses refer to notes below the example.

 	REF_TMPL = '#/testspecifications/%s/report/xltest.TestRunEvents?runId=%s'